Jellyfish4654/guides/git.md

 ```

 ## Git
+This is inteded to be a quick reference for commmonly used commands in `git`,
+not a replacement for learning how it works.
+This does not cover a lot of important
+features of git, notably branching and merge conflict resolution.
+If you want a more detailed
+reference of commands, type `git --help` or `git SUBCOMMAND --help`.

+### Terminology
 *Repository* - project
 *Commit* - a change to the code recorded in git
 *Local Repository* - the version of a repository on your computer
 *Remote* - the version of a repository in the cloud

+### Commands
 Create an empty git repository in current folder:
 ```bash
 git init